xMistt/rebootpy/docs/ext/commands/api.rst

 Event Reference
 -----------------

-These events function similar to :ref:`the regular events <fortnitepy-api-events>`, except they are custom to the command extension module.
+These events function similar to :ref:`the regular events <rebootpy-api-events>`, except they are custom to the command extension module.

 .. function:: event_command_error(ctx, error)